-Karl Schuettler spits out occasional thoughts on A Patient Cycle, a blog that offers his take a perfectly logical combination of topics such as Duluth area affairs, the exploits of high school kids playing hockey, experiments in fiction, and anything else that wanders into his head.
+Karl Schuettler spits out occasional thoughts on A Patient Cycle, a blog that offers his take on a perfectly logical combination of topics such as Duluth-area affairs, the exploits of high school kids playing hockey, experiments in fiction, and anything else that wanders into his head.

 Leave a Comment

 Only registered members can post a comment , Login / Register Here